TomSmeets/quest-for-nothing/doc/memory.md

 ### Advantages
 - Simple
-- Unused memory is instanttly freed, basically garbage collection
+- Unused memory is instantly freed, basically garbage collection
 - I don't have to think about memory freeing

 ### Disadvantages
 - Unsuitable for static data, everything has to be iterated and copied every time.
-- In pracitce, the copying cannot be easily combined with the modifying of the memory.
+- In practice, the copying cannot be easily combined with the modifying of the memory.
 - Only suitable for small memory footprint
 - Pointers are not stable

 ### Conclusion
 This is not good.

-While we don't have to think about freing it actually complicates memory by making me think constantly of coping.
+While we don't have to think about freeing it actually complicates memory by making me think constantly of coping.
 Also it is very inefficient.
 If your game uses ~10MB of memory and runs at 144 FPS you would need a memory throughput of 1.4 GB/s.

 While we can combine all memory updates in this copy.
 However the overhead of copying the data.
-Basically garabage collection.
+Basically garbage collection.

 This could also be achieved with Flexible Arenas